mayjordata/Project-TeamAlert/README.md

 - implementing/investigating data from other natural disasters in order to make the application more diverse
 - Futher improve/optimzie Type II Errors
 - Create a model to detect anomalies of emergency related tweets
-- implement a continuous live scraper to monitor tweets
+- Integrate live streamming Twitter API with Alert.ly web app for real time alerts
-- Final Mobile Application fro ALERT.LY
+- Final Mobile Application from ALERT.LY